 Unfortunately, concrete is not pliable like asphalt, therefore, freeze and thaw cycles can crack and damage concrete fairly substantially over time if it’s not maintained properly.
 Concrete is also prone to spalling from the use of salt and magnesium chloride de-icers.
 (See a video in our FAQ’s section about de-icers!)
 These de-icing materials are also used by local governments for winter road maintenance.
 As a vehicle drives on the roads, ice and snow builds up on the undercarriage.
-Then when the vehicle pulls into the driveway or garage and it falls from the car and melts, it then damages the concrete surface resulting in spalling, especially if the concrete driveway was not installed properly.
+Then when the vehicle pulls into the driveway or garage and it falls from the car and melts, it then damages the concrete surface resulting in spalling, especially if the concrete was not installed properly.

 Sub-grade preparation can take anywhere from 1-2 days and up to 2 weeks, depending on the region you live.
 Based on the size and scope of work involved, the construction of a new concrete driveway can be installed by an experienced concrete contractor generally over a 2-3 day period after the sub-grade preparation has been done.
 Concrete driveway installation can be labor intensive and it also needs to cure for several days before being able to drive on it and use it, so you can expect the average concrete driveway to take as much as 7-10 days to install.
-Even more time may be required for patterned or stamped, stained or overlayed concrete driveways.
+Even more time may be required for patterned or stamped, stained or overlays.

 If you already own a concrete driveway and it’s beginning to show the signs of aging and exceptional deterioration, or has a tremendous amount of patching and repairs and looks patchy, blotchy and uninviting… removing and replacing it may be in order!
-This absolutely should be performed by a reputable concrete company that will do it right the first time by performing soil tests and determining if the sub-grade is suitable to re-install the concrete driveway on the existing soil.
+This absolutely should be performed by a reputable concrete company that will do it right the first time by performing soil tests and determining if the sub-grade is suitable to re-install the concrete on the existing soil.
 If not, the soil should be excavated and new base or structural material installed for a solid, long lasting driveway.

 All driveways age and deteriorate and become a use and safety hazard.
 The goal with any driveway should be to maximize the life expectancy as much as possible before having to completely remove and replace it.
 This requires a solid plan with frequent maintenance of every 2 to 3 years.

-A properly installed concrete driveway with regularly scheduled maintenance can last up to 20 or even 30 years!
+A properly installed concrete driveway with regularly scheduled maintenance can last up to 25, 30 or even 35 years!
 That variation in age can be determined by the stability of the sub-grade, the quality of the installation, the type and frequency of maintenance, the drainage plan and the climate of the region you’re located in.

-New concrete driveways should NOT be sealed until they are at minimum 3 to 4 weeks old.
+New concrete should NOT be sealed until they are at minimum 3 to 4 weeks old.
 Concrete should then be sealed every 3 to 5 years thereafter to slow down the deterioration process.

 When cracks develop, they should be sealed as soon as possible.
 Ultimately cracks should be sealed every year or as needed.
 Sealing the cracks will help to prevent further damage and failures like alligatoring and potholes.

-Unfortunately, concrete driveways by nature cracks.
+Unfortunately, concrete by nature cracks.
 When cracks develop, they should be sealed with a quality commercial grade concrete crack sealer.
 Sealing the cracks will help to prevent further damage and failures like alligatoring and potholes.
 Ultimately cracks should be sealed every year.
 This will most certainly save money long term avoiding costly patching services.
-This is tough to do since most concrete driveway maintenance companies provide crack sealing services in conjunction with sealing, which can only be performed with temperatures of 50 degrees and rising.
+This is tough to do since most concrete maintenance companies provide crack sealing services in conjunction with sealing, which can only be performed with temperatures of 50 degrees and rising.
 This is why in most areas of the country sealing is performed only in the summer months.

 When it comes to durability, keep in mind the amount of traffic and the type of traffic your driveway will endure.
-If your driveway will have to endure exceptionally heavy vehicles, an above average amount of heavier vehicle traffic, or an above average amount of water runoff, a concrete driveway may be the answer and long term solution.
+If your driveway will have to endure exceptionally heavy vehicles, an above average amount of heavier vehicle traffic, or an above average amount of water runoff, concrete may be the answer and long term solution.

 If you’re considering having a new concrete driveway installed, an existing one overlayed or one completely removed and replaced, see our Concrete Driveway Installation FAQ’s section for more information to ensure a good, quality long lasting job.